sanctum-black/guided-projects/data-science/the-state-of-our-world-in-2024/docs/the-state-of-our-world-in-2024-pt-1.md

 We measure the degree of relationship by calculating correlation coefficients.
 These vary depending on the variables we're studying.
 Below are some examples:
 - **Pearson Product-Moment Correlation Coefficient**:
 	- Parametric.
-	- It measures the strength and direction of the linear relationship between two variables, and is defined as the covariance of the variables divided by the product of their standard deviations.
+	- It measures the strength and direction of the linear relationship between two variables and is defined as the covariance of the variables divided by the product of their standard deviations.
 - **Spearman’s Rank Correlation Coefficient (_Kendall’s tau-b_)**:
 	- Non-parametric.
 	- It measures how well the relationship between two variables can be described by a [monotonic function](https://mathworld.wolfram.com/MonotonicFunction.html).